csdu/sankalan/pages/events/jam.md

 #### Rules

 - There will be 3 rounds where each round is an elimination round.
-- We will assign one task to each team and you need to complete that task in one minute.
+- We will assign one task to each team and one of the team member need to complete that task in one minute.

 ### TEAM SIZE